MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 This is a core service that is always required, except when running Jitar as a [standalone service](#standalone).

-## Node
+## Worker

-A node loads application segments and runs its functions on request.
+A worker loads application segments and runs its functions on request.

 ### Segmentation

-A node can load one or multiple segments, making it very easy to combine application pieces that have to be scaled yet.
+A worker can load one or multiple segments, making it very easy to combine application pieces that have to be scaled yet.
 This strategy can save you a lot on hosting costs!

 ::: warning KEEP IN MIND
-Like any other service, a node runs on the server.
+Like any other service, a worker runs on the server.
 Keep this in mind when creating and selecting the segments.
 :::

 ### Gateway registration

-When configured, a node can register itself to a [gateway service](#gateway) to become available in the cluster.
+When configured, a worker can register itself to a [gateway service](#gateway) to become available in the cluster.

 ### Configuration properties